Christianity in the ante-Nicene period

 A third major school of thought was Marcionite Christianity, a dualistic theological system that originated with the teachings of Marcion of Sinope in 2nd-century Rome and held that the Hebrew God of the Old Testament ruled upon the Jews by enslaving them to follow the Mosaic Law, while the Gentiles were saved through divine grace by the Gospel of Jesus Christ, sent by an entirely different Supreme God.
-A fourth major school of thought was Gnostic Christianity, an elaborate theological system characterized by several emanationist cosmologies and the notion of a "divine spark" trapped in matter, which regarded Jesus Christ as a divine being sent by a supreme, Unknown God who pre-existed and was superior to the malevolent Hebrew God of the Old Testament (actually the Demiurge or false creator of the material universe), and who brought salvation through direct, experiential "knowledge" (gnosis).
+A fourth major school of thought was Gnostic Christianity, an elaborate theological system characterized by several emanationist cosmologies and the notion of a "divine spark" trapped in matter, which regarded Jesus Christ as a divine being sent by a supreme, Unknown God who pre-existed and was superior to the malevolent Hebrew God of the Old Testament (which was known as Yaldabaoth and conceived as the Demiurge or false creator of the material universe), and who brought salvation through direct, experiential "knowledge" (gnosis).

-During the ante-Nicene period, various local and provincial ancient Church councils were held during this period, with the decisions meeting varying degrees of acceptance by different Christian groups.
+During the ante-Nicene period, various local and provincial ancient Church councils were held, with the decisions meeting varying degrees of acceptance by different Christian groups.
 Major Christian figures of the 2nd century who were later declared by the developing proto-Orthodox faction to be heretics were Marcion, Montanus, and Valentinus.
 In the 4th and 5th centuries AD, after centuries of intermittent persecution, proto-Orthodox Christianity experienced both pressure and recognition from the Roman State and developed a strong episcopal and unifying structure, leading to its legalization under the Emperor Constantine (313 AD).

-Beliefs and Practices
+Beliefs and practices

 Early Christian communities came to adopt some Jewish practices while rejecting others.
 Marcion, who believed in the total rejection of Judaism and Jewish scriptures, proposed the rejection of the Old Testament in its entirety and all Jewish practices, but he was excommunicated in Rome and declared to be heretical by the growing proto-Orthodox faction (c.
 144 AD).